 1. Keep up with your physical therapy/cross-training as you are returning to running

 If there were certain exercises you were doing when you are injured, don’t stop doing them when you start running again!
 It’s easy to get caught up in the excitement of being able to run, but the key to avoiding another injury is keeping all of those vulnerable muscles strong and healthy.
 If there was a particular cross-training activity that you were able to do while injured, it may be a good idea to keep this up to supplement your running.

-2. Run every other day
+2. Run every other day after an injury

 3. Start with run/walk intervals during your return to running